 So, thermal energy is a function of how many molecules are present as well as what the temperature of those molecules are.
 For any given substance, the total thermal energy can be easily found.

 The total thermal energy would be how much energy could be given off if the object's temperature dropped to absolute zero.
 This theoretical idea is not practical.
-Instead, thermal energy is always described as the amount of energy given off or taken in as a result of some change in temperature.
+Instead, thermal energy is generally defined as the amount of energy given off or taken in as a result of some change in temperature.

 The formula for finding thermal energy given a temperature change is actually very easy, EXCEPT it relies on the idea of change in temperature.
 It is common to use T for temperature and likewise common (though it is possibly something new to many introductory students) to use the Δ as a symbol for "change."